GoogleChrome/developer.chrome.com/site/en/docs/multidevice/faq/index.md

 ### What are the differences between Android Browser and Chrome for Android?

-Chrome for Android provides the same fast, secure, and stable web browsing experience you’ve come to enjoy when using Chrome on desktop.
-We’ve taken a different approach to tabs and overall navigation.
+Chrome for Android provides the same fast, secure, and stable web browsing experience you've come to enjoy when using Chrome on desktop.
+We've taken a different approach to tabs and overall navigation.
 By signing in to Chrome on Android, users can have a unified, personalized Chrome experience across all their devices.